dotnet/coreclr/Documentation/building/windows-instructions.md

 The CoreCLR repo build has been validated using CMake 3.5.2.

 - Install [CMake](http://www.cmake.org/download) for Windows.
-- Add it to the PATH environment variable.
+- Add it location (e.g. C:\Program Files (x86)\CMake\bin) to the PATH environment variable.
+You probably want to make this path variable update 'permanent' by going to  Control Panel -> System And Security -> System -> Advanced system settings -> Environment Variables, and select the 'Path' variable in the 'System variables' and add CMAKE's location to that variable.
+This will cause any new command prompt to have the new path going forward.

 Python
 ---------
 Python is used in the build system.
 We are currently using python 2.7.9, although any recent (2.4+) version of Python should work, including Python 3.
 - Install [Python](https://www.python.org/downloads/) for Windows.
-- Add it to the PATH environment variable.
+- Add it to the PATH environment variable (same recommendation as for CMAKE to add it to the system variables)

 PowerShell
 ----------